 2 nights in Kusadasi

-Situated in a superb gulf in the Aegean region of Turkey, Kusadasi, or the "bird island", is known for its turquoise sparkling water of the Sea, broad sandy beaches, bright sun and large marina.
-Besides the great beaches there are some interesting historic landmarks not to be missed such as: the ancient ruins of the fortress and its gates, which remind to this day of the impact the Ottomans had on the city at the beginning of the 15th century.
-Guvercin Ada - the peninsula at the end of the bay, has a castle and swimming beaches, including a private beach and cafe with a view back across the bay to the harbor of Kusadasi.
+Situated on the Aegean Sea, Kusadasi, or the 'bird island,' is known for its turquoise sparkling waters, broad sandy beaches, bright sunshine and large marina.
+Besides the great beaches, there are some interesting historic landmarks such as the ancient ruins of the fortress and its gates, which to this day, are a reminder of the impact the Ottomans had on the city at the beginning of the 15th century.
+Kusadasi is also an excellent starting point to explore the ancient cities of Miletus and Ephesus.

 Visit and discover the amazing Ladies Beach, Kusadasi Castle, Ephesus Archaeological Museum, Library of Celsus, Tortuga Pirate Island Theme Water Park and so much more.